abhishek-kumar-code/Redfish_Public/Specification.md

 The initial Redfish scope targeted servers.

 The DMTF and its alliance partners expanded that scope to cover most data center IT equipment and other solutions, and both in- and out-of-band access methods.

+Additionally, the DMTF and other organizations that use Redfish as part of their industry standard or solution have added educational material.

 ## Normative references